Through our Outreach work,

 Initiated by a previous

-rector, David St. George, the
+rector, David St. George, this Endowment Fund provides financial support

 David St. George Outreach Endowment Fund provides financial support to